Smithiboss/Legends-of-Machete/README.md

 ## Resources

 We use [Piskel](https://www.piskelapp.com/) for designing pixelart.
-This project should be compatible with every IDE (I hope).

 More Information coming soon...